Marling J. Ankeny

-Marling J. Ankeny (August 19, 1901 - April 24, 1977) was an American mining engineer.
+Marling J. Ankeny (died April 24, 1977) was an American mining engineer.
 He served as the 10th director of the U.S. Bureau of Mines.

 Early life

 Marling Jay Ankeny was born in Carleton, Nebraska to Thomas A. Ankeny.
 He grew up in Sabetha, Kansas.
 His family was originally from Pennsylvania.
 After graduating high school, Ankeny moved with his parents to Johnstown, Pennsylvania.

 Ankeny graduated from Carnegie Tech in 1934.

 Career

 Ankeny worked in coal mines around Johnstown, Pennsylvania.
 He joined the U.S. Bureau of Mines as a coal mine operator in 1934.
 He worked as a senior mining engineer from 1942 to 1947.

 Ankeny served as a lieutenant commander in the U.S. Navy during World War II.
 He participated in the Invasion of Normandy.
 He also served in the U.S. Navy Reserve.

 He then served as the chief of the Coal Inspection Branch from 1948 to 1952.
 Ankeny became the safety director of the Bituminous Coal Operators' Association in 1952.

 Ankeny was nominated by President Dwight D. Eisenhower as director of the U.S. Bureau of Mines.
 He was appointed on July 20, 1956, replacing acting director Thomas H. Miller, who had served since John J. Forbes retirement in November 1955.
 He served as director until his retirement on December 31, 1964.

 Ankeny then moved to Lusby, Maryland and became a consultant to coal companies, as well as the Ministry of Mines in New Zealand.
 He worked on mine disaster investigation and mine safety laws.